verilog-to-routing/vtr-verilog-to-routing/vtr_flow/arch/titan/README.rst

-The `Titan <http://www.eecg.utoronto.ca/~kmurray/titan/>` benchmarks and architectures are distributed seperately from VTR due to their large size.
+The `Titan <http://www.eecg.utoronto.ca/~kmurray/titan/>` benchmarks and architectures are distributed separately from VTR due to their large size.

 To integrate them into VTR run: